 Some species of birds in the area include black eagles, rock kestrel, rock pigeon, and yellow-rumped eremomela.
 In the canyon herons, cormorants, and kingfishers fish in the river.
 Another interesting bird is the kori bustard, Africa’s largest flying bird.

 We also saw ostrich in the open plains above the canyon.
 It’s possible to hike down into the canyon – considered one of Africa’s toughest hikes.
 The five-day, self-guided hike occurs only when it’s cool (May – September).

-After the hike around the Fish River Canyon rim we enjoyed lunch overlooking the canyon and then made our way back to the lodge – Ai-Ais pronounced ‘eye-ice’ – for the night and a soak in the hot springs at the resort.
-The outdoor pool was too hot for swimming but the two indoor pools were fantastic.
+After a hike around Fish River Canyon’s rim we enjoyed lunch overlooking the canyon and then made our way back to the lodge – Ai-Ais pronounced ‘eye-ice’ – for the night and a soak in the hot springs.
+The outdoor pool was too hot for swimming, but the two indoor pools were fantastic.

 The oasis area surrounding the lodge was exquisite with a variety of desert-like trees and vegetation.
 I spent some time sitting by the outdoor pool enjoying the vistas and birds.
 The area is great for rejuvenating the body and soul.
 It has mellow vibes.